steezyza/firstproject/README.md

 # firstproject
-My first HTML and CSS website
+This is my first HTML and CSS website that I made a month after I started learning computer programming https://steezyza.github.io/firstproject/
-https://steezyza.github.io/firstproject/